-One of the fascinating things preserved in Pompeii is the graffiti on the city walls where the thoughts of the people are written uncensored by subsequent history, and what we learn is that not much has changed.
+Gay history was usually erased, but glimpses are preserved on the walls of Pompeii.
+One of the fascinating things preserved in Pompeii is the graffiti on the city walls where the thoughts of the people remain, uncensored by subsequent history.
 The walls of Pompeii read like a truck stop bathroom, including some colorful gay comments.
 As they appeared on August 24, 79 AD:

 And who knows who wrote this one, male or female?